St. John's (NY) vs. Stony Brook College Basketball Predictions & Picks - November 7

 St. John's (NY) vs. Stony Brook Predictions & Picks: Spread, Total - November 7

-Tuesday's game at Carnesecca Arena has the St. John's (NY) Red Storm (0-0) squaring off against the Stony Brook Seawolves (0-0) at 7:00 PM ET (on November 7).
+Tuesday's contest at Carnesecca Arena has the St. John's (NY) Red Storm (0-0) going head to head against the Stony Brook Seawolves (0-0) at 7:00 PM ET (on November 7).
 Our computer prediction projects a one-sided 81-61 win as our model heavily favors St. John's (NY).

+Based on our computer prediction, St. John's (NY) should cover the point spread, which is currently listed at 18.5.
+The two teams are projected to fall short of the 142.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!